 The Desert Air Riders is a non-profit paragliding club, and our purpose is to promote safety and to preserve flying sites for paragliding in Central Oregon.
 Our club is a chapter of USHPA (United State Hang Gliding & Paragliding Association).
 The Oregon Secretary of State, Corporation Division lists the Desert Air Riders as a Domestic Nonprofit Corporation.
-The National Center for Charitable Statistics (NCCS) has a profile of the Desert Air Riders listing us as "IRS Type: 501(c)(7) - Social and recreational clubs which provide pleasure, recreation, and social activities."
+The club is categorized as "NAICS Code 813410 Civic and Social Organizations" and "IRS Type: 501(c)(7) - Social and recreational clubs which provide pleasure, recreation, and social activities."
 The Desert Air Riders bylaws are the rules that govern how the club works.

 Treasurer - Steve Roti 541-408-4057 firstname.lastname@example.org

 USHPA Membership for U.S. Pilots

 USHPA membership is required to fly at insured flying sites.
 To join USHPA or renew your membership go to the Membership page.

 Here are four ways to check USHPA membership status:

 1. Text a USHPA# to 719-387-4571 and you'll get a message back telling you whether the member is current and summarizing their ratings.

 2. Scan the QR code on a member's USHPA card or keytag using a mobile barcode scanner app.

 3. Sign in to the USHPA website, select Members > Find A Member from the menu, and you can look up members by USHPA#, name, etc.

 4. Use the USHPA Member Lookup Form to quickly look up members by USHPA# without needing to login.